Want to Become a Real Estate Photographer? Here’s Exactly How to Start (Without Fancy Gear or Big Clients)

 8. Build Your Presence on Instagram & TikTok

-Social media isn’t optional anymore – it’s a visibility machine for photographers.
+Social media isn’t optional anymore; now, it’s a visibility machine for photographers.
 Your future clients (especially agents and stagers) are already scrolling.
 Show up in their feed.

 On Instagram: